gravity-technologies/api-spec/artifacts/apidocs/trading_streams.md

         ```json
         {
             "code":1000,
-            "message":"You are not authorized to access this functionality",
+            "message":"You need to authenticate prior to using this functionality",
             "status":401
         }
         {
             "code":1001,
+            "message":"You are not authorized to access this functionality",
+            "status":403
+        }
+        {
+            "code":1002,
             "message":"Internal Server Error",
             "status":500
         }